Sidiki Camara

-Sidiki Franck Camara (born 23 August 2002) is a professional footballer who plays as a midfielder for Swiss Challenge League club Yverdon-Sport, on loan from Servette.
+Sidiki Franck Camara (born 23 August 2002) is a professional footballer who plays as a midfielder for Swiss Challenge League club Étoile Carouge.
 Born in Switzerland, he is a youth international for Ivory Coast.

 Club career

 Camara is a pure youth product of Servette, having joined their academy at the age of 7.
 He made his senior and professional debut with Servette as a late substitute in a 5–1 Swiss Super League tie with St. Gallen on 12 February 2022.
 On 6 July 2022, he signed his first professional contract with the club until 2025.

 International career

 Born in Switzerland, Camara is of Ivorian descent.
 He was called up to the Ivory Coast U23s for the 2023 Maurice Revello Tournament.

 Playing style

 Camara is a strong and intelligent midfielder who can play as a 6 or 8 thanks to his anticipation and game knowledge.
 His intercepting helps him in defensive midfield, and his vision in central midfield.
 He is quick and dynamic physically and mentally, which allows him to make good decisions in complex situations.